 If we talk about the atmosphere in general, it's rather favorable.
 In recent years Krasnodar, like many big cities in Russia, has seen the emergence of its own local contemporary art centers and various self-organized initiatives.
 But personally, I have a feeling that this is more about some well-established and understandable art practices.
 We wanted to develop in a different direction, which prompted us to create Plague.
 Another very important fact is that in Krasnodar we have many friends and acquaintances from completely different spheres of activity, who help and support us.

 You work in a quiet broad international scope.
-This summer you organised an online collaboration – Garden of Death (G.O.D.) – that involved eight artist-run initiatives, all of whom work in off-site contexts and inhabit the digital space.
+This summer you organised an online collaboration – (G.O.D.) – that involved eight artist-run initiatives, all of whom work in off-site contexts and inhabit the digital space.
 On what basis do you organize these collaborations?
 Is it a conscious act towards some sort of virtual network?

 We started to work on G.O.D. in late 2019 and we originally planned it as a series of exhibitions in different cities with free access for viewers.
 In some cities, there were more restrictions than in others, so it was important that artists and curators could work on their part of the project without additional problems.
 Even under normal circumstances, it would have been difficult to visit all the venues, as we planned eight shows with a presentation every second day.